gratajik/book-memory-bank/memory_update_prompts.md

    - Goals and motivations
    - Role in the story

-3. Update any relevant plot files that reference this character
+3. Update any relevant files that reference this character
 4. Update Core/activeContext.md to include this character in the current focus
 ```